 We have selected the most fascinating cliffs of the Cantabrian Sea.
-All these places have one commonality: they make you feel like you are at the most beautiful place in the world.
-These cliffs are perfect for admiring the impressive strength of the Cantabrian Sea and the views they offer.
+All these places have one thing in common: they make you feel like you are at the most beautiful place in the world.
+These cliffs are perfect for admiring the impressive strength of the Cantabrian Sea and the views they offer are simply mesmerizing.
 Let’s get started!

 Among the Cantabrian cliffs that are in Asturias, there is one that stands out for being located in the northernmost point of the principality.
 It offers spectacular views that, on clear days, reach the estuary of Avilés and to the port of Gijón.
 In addition, nearby is the lighthouse of Peñas, now converted into a museum of the sea.